joshuadjteam/Automatic-Windows-Docker-Installer/README.md

 ---Troubleshooting reboot---

 1. If you get "docker: Error response from daemon: Conflict.
 The container name "/windows" is already in use by container "#container-name".
-You have to remove (or rename) that container to be able to reuse that name." copy the container name and do "docker run #container-name"
+You have to remove (or rename) that container to be able to reuse that name." copy the container name and do "docker start #container-name"

 REPLACE "#container-name" with your containers real ID